This is the Best 4 Days in Paris Itinerary for Your First Time

 Notre-Dame is one of the most famous and stunning landmarks of Paris.
 The 13th-century cathedral is located on a small island in the middle of the Seine and center of the city.

-Before the devastating fire of 2019 closed it to the public, visitors could walk inside the nave to admire the organ, stained glass and works of art.
-For a small fee, you could climb up to the two towers and see the decorative gargoyles and huge church bells up close.
-From the top, the views of old city rooftops, the Eiffel Tower, historic bridges along the Seine, and Sacre-Coeur church give an exciting introduction and overview to Paris.
+Before a devastating fire closed it to the public, visitors could walk inside the nave to admire the organ, stained glass and works of art.
+For a small fee, you could also climb up to the two towers and see the decorative gargoyles and huge church bells up close.

 For now, you’ll have to admire the Notre-Dame from the outside.
 One of my favorite views is from the little park at Square Rene Viviani just across the Seine in the Latin Quarter to the south of the building.